mtlynch/mtlynch.io/content/notes/3pl-questions/index.md

 ## Shipping

+- Do you pass through postage costs directly from couriers or do you add a surcharge?
 - Which shipping couriers and services do you support for domestic orders?
 - Which shipping couriers and services do you support for international orders?
   - Can you ship international orders [delivered duty paid (DDP)](https://www.investopedia.com/terms/d/delivery-duty-paid.asp)?